 Several of Edinburgh's key industries include financial and business services, renewable energy, electronic technology and a highly successful life-sciences sector.

 Job market in Edinburgh

 The city's science and technology sector is also quite robust and has the potential to attract highly skilled foreign nationals interested in working in Edinburgh.

 On the other end of the spectrum is a thriving tourism and hospitality industry and a selection of creative industries that hinge on the annual Edinburgh festival.
-Though formal positions in these sectors can be limited, there are lots of informal positions that appeal to younger, more inexperienced expats looking for a cultural experience rather than a leg up on the career ladder.
+Though formal positions in these sectors can be limited, there are lots of informal jobs that appeal to younger, more inexperienced expats looking for a cultural experience rather than a leg up on the career ladder.

 Finding a job in Edinburgh

-Most expats relocating to Edinburgh for work purposes arrive with a job in hand, which is the preferred way to do things in order to ensure maximum security.
+Most expats relocating to Edinburgh for work purposes arrive with a job in hand, and we recommend doing the same if possible.
 Those who arrive in Edinburgh still on the hunt for a job, should keep tabs on the recruitment pages and the business news in the Scottish press.
-Recruitment agencies and online job portals may also be helpful in finding work.
-Networking is also important, and making connections through professional platforms such as LinkedIn can boost an expat's chances of being noticed.
+Recruitment agencies, social networking sites and online job portals may also be helpful in finding work.
+Networking is also important and making connections through professional platforms such as LinkedIn can boost an expat's chances of being noticed.